Kids Web Japan

 The third Monday in July (originally July 20) is Marine Day.
-It was observed for the first time in 1996, after being declared a national holiday a year earlier.
-Japan now has 16 annual holidays.
+It was celebrated for the first time in 1996, after being declared a national holiday a year earlier.
+Japan now has 16 national holidays.

 July 20 was actually designated Marine Commemoration Day way back in June 1941 to mark the return of Emperor Meiji to the port of Yokohama in 1876 from a trip to northern Japan.